Five-foot way

 Five-foot way in Seremban, Negeri Sembilan, Malaysia.

-The term "five-foot" describes the width of the covered sidewalks.
 The overhanging canopy, roof extension or projected upper floor on top of the five-foot ways provides a cover to shield pedestrians from the sun and the rain.
 As the ground floor of most commercial buildings in downtown areas is occupied by shops or eating places, the five-foot ways also function as corridors for people to window shop or look for refreshment.
 These corridors were used by traders to set up various small businesses in the past, and are still used this way in many countries.

-As the name implies, five-foot ways may have a minimum width of five feet, but the guideline has not been applied universally, as many five-foot ways are wider or narrower depending on the age, size, and function of the building.

 History

 The requirement for arcades in urban plans may be found as early as 1573 in the Royal Ordinances by Philip II of Spain.

 Batavia

 Batavia (now Jakarta) became a capital of the Dutch East India Company in the early 17th century.
 As soon as Jan Pieterszoon Coen, Governor-General of the Dutch East India Company (VOC) occupied the port town of Jayakarta, he started construction following European fashion.
 In the middle of the 17th century, Johan Nieuhof, described how two market buildings run parallel with central galleries.
 Nieuhof further mentioned that the building were divided into 'five walks' or galleries.
 It has been speculated that the 'five walks' are the kaki lima, referring to the space rather than the width of the passage'.

 Batavia street-scape illustrated in c.1760.

 Kaki lima in Kota, Jakarta, c.1990.

 Kaki lima in Melaka, c.1990.

 When the British East India Company (EIC) ruled the Dutch East Indies during the Napoleonic War, Thomas Stamford Raffles was appointed the Lieutenant-Governor of the Dutch East Indies in 1811–1815.
 Raffles was in Batavia in 1811–1815 as governor during the British Java period and may have observed the verandahs, footways and continuous eaves of Batavia.
 It has been claimed that Raffles ordered the construction of walkways of around five feet wide in front of shops in Batavia.